-3.6.
+3.3.
 Installing SmartSense Gateway

 If your HST server host does not have outbound internet access, you can connect it to a single SmartSense Gateway that does.
-A single gateway can support multiple internal HST server deployments, uploading all of their bundles to Hortonworks support or to the SmartSense SFTP environment for SmartSense analysis:
+A single gateway can support multiple internal HST server deployments, uploading all of their bundles to Hortonworks for support as well as proactive analysis:

-Using the SmartSense Gateway involves knowing where to place it, installing it, integrating it with Ambari, and configuring bundle upload.
+Using the SmartSense Gateway involves knowing where to place it, installing it, and integrating it with Ambari.

-3.6.1.
+3.3.1.
 SmartSense Gateway Placement

 You must deploy the SmartSense Gateway on a host in a network zone that has both outbound internet access and inbound access from all HST server instances.

 The connectivity between the HST server and the gateway is secured using mutually authenticated SSL.